-In the Hot Big Bang cosmological models the universe had a beginning.
+In most Hot Big Bang cosmological models the universe had a beginning.
 That beginning at time equals zero is a mathematical singularity.
 It cannot be addressed by classical mathematics or physics.
 To avoid that singularity it is claimed that quantum gravity must be applied at the extreme conditions of the universe's beginning.
 During this quantum gravity regime, however, the concept of time is inapplicable in any simple way.
-Most approaches require an origin of our specific universe from quantum fluctuations of a previous state: a collapsing previous state, a region of flat space-time, a previous black hole final state, etc. Such approaches, therefore, only address relative beginnings.
-They still leave us wondering about the origins of the previous state upon which the quantum fluctuations played out their game.
-What, if anything, do these quantum gravity considerations of the origin of the universe in time and from nothing (creatio ex nihilo)?
+Most approaches require an origin of our specific universe from quantum fluctuations of a previous state, then an inflationary period where the universe expanded at many times the velocity of light, a period of nucleosynthesis followed by recombination of fundamental particles and the so-called transparency of the universe, and then the beginning of structure in the universe with galaxies and stars.
+This sequence of stages in the development of the universe always leaves us wondering about the origins of the previous state upon which the subsequent state developed until we reach back to the quantum fluctuations.
+Does this sequence of cosmological events originating in quantum gravity considerations speak at all to the theological considerations of the creation of the universe from nothing (creatio ex nihilo)?